 USG suggested we write an article about new packaging for joint compound.
-We asked them to go deeper, and make a case the product's sustainability and safety.
-You decide if they made their case.
+We asked them to go deeper, and make a case the product is sustainable and safe.
+You decide if the company made its case.

 USG: At the end of 2015, USG connected with finishers via social media about their favorite joint compound.
 The “What Color Lid Are You?” campaign spread like wildfire.
 Over 200 finishers engaged in conversation with USG to voice their opinions about various joint compound products.

 Bad Idea: Representing contractors sanding joint compound without a mask is commonplace, and encourages risky work practices.
 Power sanders like this capture about 80-90 percent of the dust they toss.

 Here are the results: